pythoncapi/pythoncapi/doc/runtimes.rst

 PyPy, RustPython and others
 ===========================

-Since the `C API will be smaller <new-c-api>` and the `stable ABI will become more usable <stable-abi>`, you can imagine that Python implementations other than CPython will be able to more easily have a **full and up-to-date support** of the latest full C API.
+Since the :ref:`C API will be smaller <new-c-api>` and the :ref:`stable ABI will become more usable <stable-abi>`, you can imagine that Python implementations other than CPython will be able to more easily have a **full and up-to-date support** of the latest full C API.

 Put your CPython fork here!
 ===========================

-Since a :ref:`stable ABI <stable-abi>` have been designed, if all your C extensions have opt-in for the new C API: you are now allowed to fork CPython and experiment your own flavor CPython.
-Do whatever you want: C extensions only access your runtime through runtime.
+Since a :ref:`stable ABI <stable-abi>` have been designed, if all your C extensions have opt-in for the :ref:`new C API <new-c-api>`: you are now allowed to fork CPython and experiment your own flavor CPython.
+Do whatever you
+want: C extensions only calls your runtime through function calls.

 See :ref:`Optimization ideas <optim-ideas>`.